cloudtruth/cloudtruth-cli/xtask/README.md

 # Directory Overview
 * `templates` - Various templates used for auto-generation.
 These are [askama](https://docs.rs/askama/latest/askama/) templates with syntax heavily based on Jinja.
-* `scripts` - POSIX scripts for various CI tasks, mostly used in the GHA workflows.
 * `src` - The Rust crate source code.
 Contains all the code xtask commands.
-* Directories for generated artifacts
-  * `docker` - Auto-generated Dockerfiles based on `config.yaml` and `templates/Dockerfile`.
-  * `gha-matrices` - Auto-generated JSON files used as build matrices in the `build-release.yml` and `test-release.yml` GitHub Actions workflows.

 # Templates